media-comp/2022-iSeparate/README.md

 Nvidia GPU's are required for training.
 These models require quite a lot of VRAM, you can change the `batch_size` parameter in the configs to suit your needs.

+Add the `--debug` flag at the end if you just want to do a debug run (train on one batch and validation and then cleans up after itself)

 To train on a single GPU:

 ```shell